dvlab-research/SDSD/README.md

 You can download our trained model using the following links: https://drive.google.com/file/d/1_V0Dxtr4dZ5xZuOsU1gUIUYUDKJvj7BZ/view?usp=sharing

-the model trained with indoor subset in SDSD: indoor_G.pth the model trained with outdoor subset in SDSD: outdoor_G.pth the model trained with SMID: smid_G.pth
+the model trained with indoor subset in SDSD: indoor_G.pth
+the model trained with outdoor subset in SDSD: outdoor_G.pth
+the model trained with SMID: smid_G.pth

 ### Qualitative Test

-We provide the script to visualize the enhanced frames Please download the pretrained models or use your trained models, and then use the following command line
+We provide the script to visualize the enhanced frames.
+Please download the pretrained models or use your trained models, and then use the following command line
 ```
 python qualitative_test.py -opt options/test/test_in_sdsd.yml